tecnomod-um/oquare-metrics/README.md

 > * The module currently requires of previous, first hand setup of Java and Python.
 This is done so there is no compatibility issues with some Docker images
 > * Currently when doing a release, it will ONLY update master branch.
 Can't update any other branch or add the commit to the release

+## Contact
+If there is any issue regarding this action, please contact me on gonzalo.nicolasm@um.es, or make an issue in this repository explaining the error.
+Thank you!